Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 #import "../../theme.typ": *

-= The Abstract Packet State <ch-combining-domains>
+= The Abstract Program State <ch-combining-domains>

 We have the engine (BDDs) and the fuel (Abstract Domains).
 Now we build the vehicle.

-In this chapter, we define the *Abstract Packet State* of our Firewall Checker.
+In this chapter, we define the *Abstract Program State* of our IMP Analyzer.
-Instead of a single value for each header field, our state will be a *collection* of possibilities, each guarded by a BDD path condition.
+Instead of a single value for each variable, our state will be a *collection* of possibilities, each guarded by a BDD path condition.

 This combination yields *path-sensitive abstract interpretation*.